brunswickcomputing/racketmanager/readme.txt

 To install the plugin to the following steps

 1. Unzip the zip-file and upload the content to your Wordpress Plugin directory.
-2. Activiate the plugin via the admin plugin page.
+2. Activate the plugin via the admin plugin page.

 == Screenshots ==
 1. Main page for selected League